cocos/cocos-docs/en/3d/lighting.md

 # Lighting

-Adding light in the scene can make the **Scene** produce the corresponding shadow and lighting effect.
-And obtain better visual effects through the strength and range of the light, make the scene rendering more realistic.
+Adding light in the 3D scene can make the **Scene** produce the corresponding shadow and lighting effect, and obtain better visual effects.
 It is recommended to switch the scene editor to 3D scene mode by clicking the **3D** button at the top left of the editor for better editing of the light, etc.

 ## Add Lights